hallmont/tip_calculator/README.md

 **Answer:**

-Outlets and actions are ways for the ViewController to interact with its Views.
+Apple's XCode platform usually gets positive feedback from me ;) Outlets and actions are ways for the ViewController to interact with its Views.
 Outlets allows the ViewController to change the view (e.g. change a label, etc.).
 Actions allow the ViewController to get events from the View (e.g. get a user's click events, etc.).
 From the XML source code, it looks like both outlets and actions are defined within the "connections" tag.

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+**Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

 **Answer:**